GDPR¶

 Article 15 - Right of Access¶

-CRP's data lineage tracker enables tracing exactly what personal data was processed and how:
+CRP's audit trail enables tracing exactly what personal data was processed and how:

 # Provides full provenance chain from ingest → extraction → envelope → output